Rebels down Ukraine helicopters, Putin denounces city assault

 | SLAVIANSK Ukraine

-SLAVIANSK Ukraine Pro-Russian rebels shot down two Ukrainian helicopters on Friday, killing two crew, as troops tightened their siege of separatist-held Slaviansk and Moscow accused Kiev of launching a "criminal" assault that wrecked hopes of peace.
+SLAVIANSK Ukraine Pro-Russian rebels shot down two Ukrainian helicopters on Friday, killing two crew, as troops tightened their siege of separatist-held Slaviansk in what Moscow called a "criminal" assault by Kiev that wrecked hopes of peace.

-Though Ukrainian forces appeared to be carrying out one of their most concerted military operations yet, their advance on the ground was limited.
-Nevertheless, President Vladimir Putin's spokesman accused Kiev of firing on civilians from the air in a "punitive operation" that destroyed an international peace plan.

-Russia was "extremely worried" about the fate of Russians in the city, including an envoy sent to help free German and other foreign hostages, the Kremlin spokesman said.
+President Vladimir Putin's spokesman said the Kremlin was "extremely worried" that it had not heard from an envoy Putin had sent to the eastern city to help free foreign hostages.
+He said the "punitive operation" mounted by Ukrainian forces had destroyed a peace plan agreed with Western powers two weeks ago.

 A third helicopter, an Mi-8 transport aircraft, was also hit and a serviceman wounded, the Defence Ministry said.
 The SBU security service said this helicopter was carrying medics.